The Australian Government manages over 10 million km² of ocean, one of the largest marine jurisdictions in the world.

-Oil and gas companies must meet a number of requirements before commencing activities in Australian Commonwealth waters.
-Read about offshore oil and gas exploration and development requirements.
+Oil and gas companies must meet several requirements before commencing activities in Australian Commonwealth waters.

 Oil and gas exploration and production activities can only happen in Australian Commonwealth waters with approval from the relevant Joint Authority and the independent regulator.
 The Joint Authority is generally made up of the responsible federal minister and the relevant state or Northern Territory minister.

-The Joint Authorities determines areas available for exploration through the annual acreage release.
+The Joint Authorities determine areas available for exploration through the annual acreage release.

 The National Offshore Petroleum Titles Administrator (NOPTA) manages oil and gas title administration on behalf of the Joint Authorities.
 NOPTA publishes information about titles and applications on the National Electronic Approvals System (NEATS) website.
 See how to use the NEATS portals.

 The National Offshore Petroleum Safety and Environmental Management Authority (NOPSEMA) independently regulates offshore oil and gas health and safety, well integrity, and environmental management.

 Find NOPSEMA reviews.